-• All forms and documents meet established accessibility standards.
+All forms and documents meet established accessibility standards.

-Progress: The agency has in place an Accessibility Team, an Accessibility Coordinator and a Diversity, Equity, and Inclusion (DEI) Team to assistance with compliance and forward progress in policy and procedure as it relates to this goal.
+The agency has in place an Accessibility Team, an Accessibility Coordinator and a Diversity, Equity, and Inclusion (DEI) Team to assistance with compliance and forward progress in policy and procedure as it relates to this goal.
 The Accessibility Team has developed a standard of accessibility and a detailed manual with recommendations for training development staff support in this area.
 The DEI Team has included accessibility as part of their Strategic Plan.
-All documents, forms and electronic communications are sent to the Accessibility Coordinator prior to dissemination and training in adherence to OVR policy and procedure.
 The agency Accessibility Coordinator works closely with staff to ensure that documents, forms and other correspondence meet accessibility requirements.
 In addition, the coordinator also assists with ensuring that documents sent out through larger Cabinet initiatives are also accessible for our staff.
 This has been accomplished through a solid working relationship with staff of the Education and Labor Cabinet (ELC) Office of Communications on accessibility.
 The ELC is also working to secure their own accessibility specialist to assist them with internal assurances of compliance for all documents, forms and correspondence.
 They are using the OVR position description for our Accessibility Coordinator to establish the roles and responsibilities for the position they intend to hire.
-This continues to be a work in progress and considered completed at this time.
+This continues to be a work in progress and though this goal cannot be considered completed at this time, great process has been made.